-The Family and Medical Leave Act (FMLA) provides residents/interns up to 12 weeks of leave (unpaid, paid or combination of paid and unpaid) in a 12-month period provided the resident/intern has completed 12 months of total service with the company and has worked 1,250 hours in the previous 12 months.
-Hours of work will be determined according to the principles established in the Fair Labor Standards Act for determining compensable hours.
+The Family and Medical Leave Act (FMLA) provides residents/fellows up to 12 weeks of leave (unpaid, paid or combination of paid and unpaid) in a 12-month period provided the resident/fellow has completed twelve (12) months of total service with the company and has worked 1,250 hours in the previous twelve (12) months.

-Residents who apply at the Human Resources Office for Family Medical Leave (FML) will receive a summary of this policy titled "Your Rights and Responsibilities Under The Family and Medical Leave Act of 1993 (FMLA)" and will be asked to sign that they received the form.
-It is important that Residents/Interns understand the rights and responsibilities associated with FML and thus are encouraged to ask questions to clarify any information.
+Residents/fellows who apply at the Human Resources Office for Family Medical Leave (FML) will receive a summary of this policy titled "Your Rights and Responsibilities Under The Family and Medical Leave Act of 1993 (FMLA)" and will be asked to sign that they received the form.